cubehouse/themeparks/README.md

     npm run testonline

-You can also test an individual park using the PARK_ID environment variable, for example:
+You can also test an individual park using the PARKID environment variable, for example:

     PARKID=UniversalStudiosFlorida npm run testonline

 ### Debug Mode

-You can enable debug mode for any individual park by passing debug: true into it's configuration object (see "API Options" above).

-You can also set the environment variable "DEBUG" to enable debug logs for all parks.

-Themeparks also supports the standard NODE_DEBUG environment variable.
+Themeparks supports the standard NODE_DEBUG environment variable.
+Pass the name of the library into NODE_DEBUG to turn on debug mode:

     NODE_DEBUG=themeparks npm run testonline